These Aussie Classics Are Being Reissued On Vinyl For Ausmusic Month

 Taxiride – Garage Mahal

-The beloved Aussie boyband’s sophomore record is getting a deluxe reissue in honour of its 20th anniversary, featuring six bonus tracks including B-sides, live performances from Tokyo and a remix of hit ‘Creeping Up Slowly’.
+The beloved Aussie rock/boy band’s sophomore record is getting a deluxe reissue in honour of its 20th anniversary, featuring six bonus tracks including B-sides, live performances from Tokyo and a remix of hit ‘Creeping Up Slowly’.

 Sunnyboys – Sunnyboys 81-84

-This band-curated collection in celebration of Sunnyboys’ 10 year anniversary of their reformation brings together hits, B-sides, band favourites and live tracks recorded in 1981 into a blue vinyl double LP and digital deluxe edition.
+This band-curated collection is a celebration of the 10 year anniversary of Sunnyboys’ reformation.
+It brings together hits, B-sides, band favourites and live tracks recorded in 1981 into a blue vinyl double LP and digital deluxe edition.

 To get your hands on any of these big vinyl reissues you can hit up this link.